 Key rule: each section must feel good in the body, and the full sequence stays under 5 minutes.

-Use this short teaching sequence to introduce the exercises gradually and help students apply them to exams, homework, and difficult moments during study.
+Use this teaching sequence to introduce the exercises gradually and help students apply them to exams, homework, and difficult moments during study.

 Use this exercise to set a clear medium or long-term goal, keep generating steps to achieve it, and stay focused while carrying them out.